Juniper is currently for sale! See her listing on YachtWorld

 Here are a few details:

 Refrigeration: Juniper came equipped with a Technautics “Cool Blue” holding plate fridge/freezer system.
 It is a 12volt DC system that is designed to be “cruiser maintained.”
-Truthfully, Scott and I often struggled with getting this unit cold enough to freeze our food over the years and getting the right amount of refrigerant while in Mexico has always been challenging.
-The refrigerant is filled by volume not by pressure, so while it is “easy” if you have 2 12 ounce cans of refrigerant this size isn’t available in Mexico and there’s a skill to learning how to read the sight glass to determine when you’ve added enough refrigerant.
+The refrigerant is filled by volume not by pressure, so it is easy if you have 2- 12 ounce cans of refrigerant.
 Ice also tends to build up on the holding plate which causes the system to perform poorly, a complaint the former owners had as well, but defrosting the plate when the frost reaches 1/4 inches makes a big difference.

 Sleeping and Storage: Our main sleeping area is the forward V-berth.
 We have guest quarters in our smaller aft quarter berth that we’ve used as our “storage unit” cramming in items like our sails, inflatable SUP, camera equipment, medical bag, and our luggage.
 In the port side of the salon, we have a lee cloth for when we want to sleep while at sea and on the starboard side we also have a lee cloth but we can convert the sitting area into another full berth that sleeps two.
 Each area offers plenty of hidden storage.